 By going from paper invoices to electronic ones, not only does Georg Jensen save money, they also save a lot of paper, envelopes and stamps.

 Saving on expenses

 Georg Jensen has for nearly three years been working on optimizing processes and workflows.
 This work became even more important in light of the financial crisis.
-In 2009 it was decided that the IT department also should contribute to savings on the expenditure side.
+It was decided that the IT department also should contribute to savings on the expenditure side.
 This led to a thorough analysis of all expenditure items, and digital invoicing entered the top 10 list of potential savings.
 Hanne Stenager explains:

 “We have for many years sent electronic invoices to larger chain stores.
 For our smaller customers, who account for about 20% of our sales, but about 80% of all invoices – we have every year sent nearly 100,000 paper invoices.”

 When analysing the work with paper invoices it showed that each one cost a total of 3 EUR in printing, postage and envelope.
 Georg Jensen thought there must be a better and more cost-effective way of doing this.
 They asked Columbus, the supplier of their ERP system MS Dynamics AX, if they had any suggestions for an electronic solution.
 Columbus pointed to two alternatives, one of which was Lasernet from Formpipe, and it was the best solution for Georg Jensen.

 “Lasernet was clearly the most interesting solution because it not only allows for electronic billing but also because it can be used for many other tasks when it comes to electronic documents,” notes Hanne.